keenanromain/AWS-SAA-C02-Study-Guide/README.md

 **S3 Infrequently Accessed (IA)** - For data that is needed less often, but when it is needed the data should be available quickly.
 Storage fee is cheaper, but charged for retrieval.

-**S3 One Zone Infrequently Accessed (or RRS / Reduced Redundancy Storage)** -  For when you want the lower costs of IA, but do not require high availability.
+**S3 One Zone Infrequently Accessed (an improvement of the legacy RRS / Reduced Redundancy Storage)** -  For when you want the lower costs of IA, but do not require high availability.
 This is even cheaper because of it.

 **S3 Intelligent Tiering** - Uses built-in ML/AI to determine the most cost-effective storage class and then automatically moves your data to the appropriate tier.
 It does this without operational overhead or performance impact.